 Google, Pinterest and Bing have already been working hard to capitalise on the growing visualisation of the online sphere, which is why effective digital marketing strategies need to consider the importance of visual content.
 This is something that has been growing in recent years and will continue to take precedence for years to come, as visual graphics and video and audio content slowly transform the web as we know it.

 As the digital marketing scene continues to evolve, so will our SEO strategies.
-If you’re interested in learning more about the direction the industry is heading in over the next 12-months and how this might influence the traffic and CTR of your website, give us a call on (03) 8899 7427 or talk to your account manager today!
+If you’re interested in learning more about the direction the industry is heading in over the next 12-months and how this might influence the traffic and CTR of your website, give our Melbourne based agency a call on (03) 8899 7427 or talk to your account manager today!

 Sign up to get insights & inspiration in your inbox.